decretist/Dissertation/Chapter1/chapter1.markdown

 diversarum facultatum*), which, although likely an exaggeration, indicates there was a varied group of scholars.
 This development is implied by several other late twelfth-century authorities as well."
-(Leader, “Oxford University,” 320).
+Leader, “Oxford University,” 320.
 "The university was first recognized as a legal corporation by a legatine ordinance of 1214, ending a dispersal of the university following a riot with the townsmen in 1209."
-(Leader, “Oxford University,” 320).
+Leader, “Oxford University,” 320.

 Paris: "The school of Notre Dame Cathedral on the Cité, and the Abbey of St. Victor and the collegiate church of Ste.
 Geneviève on the Left Bank